Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules

 \begin{pro} The leveled cobar construction $\Omega_{l}\calC$ of a 1-reduced dg-cooperad is a well defined 1-reduced dg-operad. \end{pro}

 \begin{proof} The proof is essentially dual to Proposition~\ref{prop:bar-well-def}.
-The differential $d_{ext}$ is the unique derivation induced by the map $\alpha : \Sigma^{-1}\calU(\overline{\calC}) \to \calF_{l}(\Sigma^{-1} \calU(\overline{\calC}))$ which sends an element to the sum of all possible application of the cooperad structure maps (indexing two-leveled trees with exactly two $\ge3$-valent vertices).
+The differential $d_{\mathrm{ext}}$ is the unique derivation induced by the map $\alpha : \Sigma^{-1}\calU(\overline{\calC}) \to \calF_{l}(\Sigma^{-1} \calU(\overline{\calC}))$ which sends an element to the sum of all possible applications of the cooperad structure maps (indexing two-leveled trees with exactly two vertices with $\ge2$ incoming edges).
 The fact that the differential squares to zero is again similar to the case of the classical cobar construction using the coassociativity of the cooperadic structure of $\calC$. \end{proof}